RuiSiHu/AKINND/README.md

     use webdataparse;

-#Step3 Using this database to create a table named "OOPUrl" by runing the following command.
+#Step3 Use the database to create a table named "OOPUrl" by runing the following command.

     create table OOPUrl
     (Locus3 varchar(10) null COMMENT 'Locus3'